Ryan-Diff/Reading-Notes/Class-01.md

         * tells the browser which version of HTML the page is using

     * Comments
         * comments are added to code because it helps explain why something is a certain way or what it was supposed to do.
 It makes it easier to understand.
+As in comment driven development.

-        * can also be used to "comment out" blocks of code temporarially
+        * can also be used to "comment out" blocks of code temporarially using ctrl /

     * Id Attrubute
         * uniquely identifies that element on the page